Selkirk Rex Cat Breed: Origin, Features, and Pompous Albert

 In a very rapid progression of events after the breed's first appearance, TICA (The International Cat Association) accepted the Selkirk Rex as a new breed in 1990 and declared that it was eligible for competition in 1994.

-Selkirk Rex cats have stocky, muscular bodies with big bones and large paws.
-They come in a wide variety of colours and patterns.
-They are often said to be sweet, affectionate and easygoing in nature.
-Although they are usually calm cats, this doesn't mean that they are passive.
+The cats are often said to be sweet, affectionate, and easygoing in nature.
+Although they are usually calm animals, this doesn't mean that they are passive.
 They are curious about what is happening around them and like to explore their surroundings.

 A gene is a segment of a DNA molecule that controls a particular characteristic of an organism.
 A single DNA molecule contains many genes.
 The DNA of an organism is located in the nucleus of its cells.